The Importance and Benefits of Offering Employer Match

 Some employees resist saving because they feel retirement is too far away, can’t afford it, or can’t grasp the benefit.
 You can help change that mentality by offering a 401(k) employer match.

 Beyond being an attractive employee benefit, a 401(k) plan can act as a catalyst for employees at all career stages to save for retirement.
-Some employees, however, will resist saving because they feel retirement is too far away, or can’t afford it, or can’t grasp the benefit to making room in their budget (and current spending levels).
+Some employees, however, will resist saving because they feel retirement is too far away, or can’t afford it, or can’t make room in their budget (and current spending levels).
 However, as a 401(k) plan sponsor, you can help change that mentality by offering a 401(k) employer matching contribution.

 What is a 401(k) employer matching contribution?